MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_section_map_contour.rst

-    :returns: list of graph objects
+    :returns: A list of graph objects.

-      A list of graph objects.
      Below are the graph's properties and methods.

       :Properties:
         **data: dataframe**